sudo-project/sudo/INSTALL.md

     --with-pam
         Enable PAM support.
-This is on by default for Darwin, FreeBSD, Linux, Solaris and HP-UX (version 11 and higher).
+This is on by default for Darwin, FreeBSD, Linux, Solaris, and HP-UX (version 11 and higher).

         NOTE: on RedHat Linux and Fedora you **must** have an `/etc/pam.d/sudo` file installed.
 You may either use the example pam.conf file included